-Therefore quicker payment terms for small suppliers is a Low Cost Tradeable for a supermarket.
-But represents a sometimes lifesaving High Value Tradeable to the Supplier.
+Therefore quicker payment terms for small suppliers is a Low-Cost Tradeable for a supermarket.
+But represents a sometimes lifesaving High-Value Tradeable to the Supplier.

 Prioritise Your Tradeables

-The MBM Effective Negotiation Programme will provide you with a cutting edge, template framework to enable you to generate effective Low Cost, High Value Tradeables.
+The MBM Effective Negotiation Programme will provide you with a cutting-edge, template framework to enable you to generate effective Low Cost, High-Value Tradeables.

-The Importance of Ambition
+The Importance of Ambition in Negotiation Skills

 A critical element of any effective negotiation is ensuring you are credibly Ambitious throughout.

-‘Well it’s like this mate.
+‘Well, it’s like this mate.
 ‘The alloys are shot’.
-‘The colour is so last year and have you any idea how expensive it is to repair those dents’!
+‘The colour is so last year and have you any idea how expensive it is to repair those dents!’
 They take an impressive looking bundle of tenners out of their back pocket.
 Then offer you a derisory but ‘because you seem like a decent fellow’ £500 for your car!

 ‘Well, I’ve had no other calls’.
 ‘They are right I really should have done something about those alloys’.
-‘They have come a long way and do seem awfully nice, after all they did call me Mate!
-So maybe I could probably drop my price by maybe a bit’.
+‘And they have come a long way and do seem awfully nice, after all, they did call me Mate!
+So maybe I could probably drop my price by maybe a bit.’

 An important element of becoming a skilled and effective negotiator is the ability to ‘read’ others.
-Therefore it is vital to be able to control in yourself any ‘soft’ language.
+Therefore it is vital to be able to control yourself in any ‘soft’ language.
 It shows weakness or movement in your negotiation position.

 ‘My opening offer is £4,500 ish‘.